 Delayed-Delivery Transactions include purchasing and selling securities on a delayed-delivery or when-issued basis.
 These transactions involve a commitment to buy or sell specific securities at a predetermined price or yield, with payment and delivery taking place after the customary settlement period for that type of security.
-When purchasing securities on a delayed-delivery basis, the fund assumes the rights and risks of ownership, including the risk of price and yield fluctuations.
-Typically, no interest will accrue to the fund until the security is delivered.
-When the fund sells a security on a delayed-delivery basis, the fund does not participate in further gains or losses with respect to that security.
-If the other party to a delayed-delivery transaction fails to deliver or pay for the securities, the fund could suffer losses.
+When purchasing securities on a delayed-delivery basis, a fund or underlying fund assumes the rights and risks of ownership, including the risk of price and yield fluctuations.
+Typically, no interest will accrue to a fund or underlying fund until the security is delivered.
+When a fund or underlying fund sells a security on a delayed-delivery basis, the fund or underlying fund does not participate in further gains or losses with respect to that security.
+If the other party to a delayed-delivery transaction fails to deliver or pay for the securities, a fund or underlying fund could suffer losses.